buildo/book/product_management/customer_requests_workflow.md

 Typically we have 4 requests columns:

-* `icebox`: requests that are on hold, buildo does not work on these
+- `icebox`: requests that are on hold, buildo does not work on these
-* `requests to be refined`: requests that need to be refined and transformed into actionable requests through a process of requirements gathering
+- `requests to be refined`: requests that need to be refined and transformed into actionable requests through a process of requirements gathering
-* `bug reports`: bug reports that need to be verified (can come from the customer, the PM or the DEV team)
+- `bug reports`: bug reports that need to be verified (can come from the customer, the PM or the DEV team)
-* `(r) actionable requests`: requests ready to be prepared for development, kept here in a prioritized list
+- `(r) actionable requests`: requests ready to be prepared for development, kept here in a list and prioritized by the PM

 The PM is responsible for transforming all requests (except those in icebox) into actionable requests.
 We refer to this process as **requirements gathering**.